-- 1. Management node processes (ndb\mgmd)
+1. Management node processes (ndb\mgmd)

-- 2. Data node processes (MySQL Cluster NDB 6.3: ndbd; MySQL Cluster NDB 7.0 and later. ndbd, ndbmtd)
+- 2. Data node processes (MySQL NDB Cluster 6.3: ndbd; MySQL NDB Cluster 7.0 and later. ndbd, ndbmtd)

 - 3. SQL node processes (mysqld)

 - 4. Custom NDB API applications (ndbapi)

-For information about writing your own NDB API applications, see The NDB API, in the MySQL Cluster API Developer Guide.
+For information about writing your own NDB API applications, see The NDB API, in the MySQL NDB Cluster API Developer Guide.

-While the order in which the items are listed does not affect whether the create cluster command succeeds, we suggest that you follow this convention for readability, as well as compatibility with other MySQL Cluster management tools such as ndb\mgm.
+While the order in which the items are listed does not affect whether the create cluster command succeeds, we suggest that you follow this convention for readability, as well as compatibility with other MySQL NDB Cluster management tools such as ndb\mgm.

 create cluster causes cluster node IDs to be assigned consecutively, in the order that the nodes are specified in the process\host\list, with node IDs for data node processes starting with 1, and node IDs for processes other than data node processes starting with 49.
-For MySQL Cluster Manager 1.3.3 and earlier, trying to manually assign node IDs less than 49 for ndb\mgmd, mysqld, or ndbapi fails with an error; the restriction, however, has been relaxed in two ways:

-- For MySQL Cluster Manager 1.3.1 and later, the --import option causes this restriction to be ignored, as discussed later in this section. - For MySQL Cluster Manager 1.3.4 and later, the restriction has now been totally lifted.
-However, you are still recommended to follow the best practice of reserving node ID 1 to 48 for data nodes.
+For MySQL Cluster Manager 1.3.3 and earlier, trying to manually assign node IDs less than 49 for ndb\mgmd, mysqld, or ndbapi fails with an error; the restriction, however, has been totally lifted for MySQL Cluster Manager 1.3.4 and later.
+Nevertheless, you are still recommended to follow the best practice of reserving node ID 1 to 48 for data nodes.